 A low hitch ball increases tail wagging tendencies by lowering the nose of the trailer, thus changing the center of support for the trailer and reducing the weight on the four wheels of the tow vehicle.
 With proper hitch installation and hitching up, the bar should have a noticeable amount of the deflection or bending.
-A little practice with your rig will teach you how far to pull the bar; you may wish to mark the chain links that match your rig.
+A little practice with your rig will teach you how far to pull the bar; you distributed to car and or trailer wheels may wish to mark the chain links that match your rig.